 During my one year return to the Valley of the Sun, I endured my version of the “quarter-life crisis.”
 I took a job at a call center and I pretty much hated every second of it.
 It was during my time there that I had my first panic attack.
 I looked around the room and thought to myself, “What am I doing with my life?”
 I lasted about four months there.
 I then took a job as an Account Executive at an email marketing company (AKA: over-the-phone inside salesman.)
 I lasted about two weeks at that job and to this day it is the only job I ever quit without a two weeks notice.
 Look, a sales career can be very lucrative and the product I was (unsuccessfully) trying to sell was super legitimate…but it takes a certain type of person to survive and thrive in sales and I am just not one of them.
 After I left that job, I swallowed my pride and called up my folks in October 2015 and told them I needed to come home to North Carolina and live with them.
 I told them I planned to save up money, get a serving job, and then go to an in-state graduate school.
 I had my new five year plan.
 The parents were awesome and said they’d love for me to come home.

-So, for now, I sling Jack and Cokes, take hip-hop classes, play some co-ed flag football, do some hot yoga, lift some weights, run, and explore the Raleigh, North Carolina area.
+So, for now, I sling Jack and Cokes, take some hip-hop classes, play some golf, do some hot yoga, lift some weights, do some running, and explore the Raleigh, North Carolina area.
 I’m on a mission to better myself everyday and the journey of my life is something that I’m embracing.
 I hope you enjoy the stories of my progress.